DOCGroup/ACE_TAO/README.md

 Occasional contributors should *always* fork the upstream project on GitHub and work off a clone of this fork

+:bulb: A GitHub pull request is the preferred method to submit a patch!

 #### Creating a pull request on GitHub

 ![Git Workflow 2](https://docs.jboss.org/author/download/attachments/4784485/git_wf_2.png)